rgcv/libcgal-julia/README.md

 :warning: **DISCLAIMER** :warning: This project is still very young and, thus, incredibly brittle and scarce.
 Currently, the kernel is being fixed on the C++ side of things.
-Currently, a circular kernel, backed by the `Exact_predicates_exact_constructions_kernel_with_sqrt` 2D/3D kernel, is being fixed, consequently fixing the kernel's constructs.
+Currently, a circular kernel, backed by a 2D/3D kernel, is being fixed, consequently fixing the kernel's constructs.
+This linear kernel can be the `Exact_predicates_exact_constructions_kernel_with_sqrt` or the `Exact_predicates_inexact_constructions_kernel`.
+If the `JLCGAL_EXACT_CONSTRUCTIONS` pre-processor definition exists, the former will be used.
+Otherwise, the latter will be used.

 This is a recognizable limitation.
 Ideally, the appropriate non-aliased underlying kernels would be made available as julia types, along with the multiple numeric types, and could be used directly instead of being hidden away in the C++ side of things...
 One can dream.

 ---